19hours/sg-statutes/Acts/Income Tax Act.md

 [27/2009 wef 29/12/2009]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (10B) The aggregate amount of allowances claimed by any person under subsection (10A) for any year of assessment shall not exceed $30,000; and allowances may be made under subsection (1) or (1B) or section 19 in respect of any capital expenditure still unallowed.

 [34/2005]

 [27/2009 wef 29/12/2009]

-(10C) No allowance shall be made under subsection (10A) in respect of any item of machinery or plant which is acquired under a hire-purchase agreement and the original cost of that item of machinery or plant exceeds $1,000.
+(10C) No allowance shall be made under subsection (10A) in respect of any item of machinery or plant which is acquired under a hire-purchase agreement and the original cost of that item of machinery or plant exceeds $5,000.

 [34/2005]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (11) Any claim by a person for allowances in respect of any machinery or plant under this section for any year of assessment shall not be disallowed by reason only that the person has not in use the machinery or plant at the end of the basis period for that year of assessment.